Last update: 10/27/2021

 Utilities that aren’t yet working with EV customers can start by learning from others that are, including Baltimore Gas and Electric (BGE), which offers incentives for its customers such as rebates and special rates through its EVsmart program.
 Along with this program, BGE is creating an accessible system of public chargers within its territory.

 Other programs are taking similar action too.
 Fleet Advisory Service Program for the National Grid in Massachusetts helps assess new electrification possibilities within the community (helping to reduce costs and emissions).
 And our recently launched Decarbonizing Planning Platform, Co₂Sight, pilots various energy and emissions possibilities by analysis and comparisons for the most effective results.

 The impacts of climate change become more apparent each day.
 Local and state governments are increasingly enacting stringent greenhouse gas (GHG) emission- and energy-reduction mandates to combat these effects.
 According to the U.S. Environmental Protection Agency, 29% of GHG emissions in the U.S. come from transportation, the highest percentage of any sector.

 By supporting EV growth, utilities can meet their own mandated reductions and be a valuable partner to local governments that need to hit decarbonization goals.
-Utilities can see numerous benefits by promoting the electrification of vehicles in their service territories.
-These include:
+They can also realize numerous benefits by promoting the electrification of vehicles in their service territories, such as: